 - While these acids can help dissolve the hard skin that makes up the corn callous, they can also lead to agitation.

-- If you have a health conditions such as having diabetes, having frail, skin that is prone to cuts and wounds.
+- If you have a health condition such as diabetes, having frail skin prone to cuts and wounds.

-- If you have a history of foot infections or heart problems swelling problems.
-You have to go see a podiatrist.
+- Suppose you have a history of foot infections or heart problems swelling problems.
+You have to see a podiatrist.

-- It is especially important to go see a podiatrist if your corn is getting worse, if some of these tips and tricks do not work.
+- It is essential to see a podiatrist if your corn is getting worse if some of these tips and tricks do not work.

-- It you have pus or drainage.
-If you have swelling and redness development.
+- Suppose you have pus or drainage.
+Suppose you have swelling and redness development.

 Preferred Toe Corn Treatment: